jordantwells42/structural-replacement/README.md

 ----->
 ### Structural Replacement ###

 This document will guide you through how to run the structural-replacement scripts for your project.
-A more detailed tutorial can be found here that walks through a simple example [https://docs.google.com/document/d/1NEq-mbIoxclpstKW4C55wvxyhdNPPFbA7jrmUidYLdk/edit?usp=sharing]
+A more detailed tutorial can be found here that walks through a demo example [https://docs.google.com/document/d/1NEq-mbIoxclpstKW4C55wvxyhdNPPFbA7jrmUidYLdk/edit?usp=sharing]

 \
 **Acknowledgements:**